4 Types of Bacon Every Home Cook and Bacon Lover Should Know

 Bacon connoisseurs, how much do you know about your beloved crispy snack?
 It's certainly tasty in a BLT—or, better yet, a Halloumi BLT.
 You can cook it in the oven for delightfully crispy mess-free results that feed a crowd.
 You can even freeze it so it lasts for months or find creative (and tasty) uses for bacon grease.

 But did you know that the U.S. Department of Agriculture has a very specific bacon definition?
 In the U.S., bacon is "the cured belly of a swine carcass."
 (Yum!)

 Clearly, the ins and outs of bacon are nuanced.
-We dug into the USDA's fine print and perused the aisles of the supermarket to scope out the different options available to you.
-Here's a concise guide to the different cuts you'll likely encounter.
-Each cut is delicious in its own way and offers irresistible savory flavor.
+We dug into the USDA's fine print and perused the supermarket aisles to scope out the different types of bacon available.
+Here's a concise guide to the different bacon cuts you'll likely encounter.
+Each cut is delicious in its own way.
 Read on for our favorite methods to prepare each.
 You can check our handy chart for types of bacon, or scroll down for more info and suggestions for using each bacon cut.